Peter James Hudson

 Born: October 10, 1893 - Dawes #5485; Census Card #1923; she was enrolled at age 9 and was ¾ blood quantum.
 She died on September 29th 1976.
 She was married to Newton Hickman Hooser on October 12th 1911 in Belzoni, Oklahoma by E.M.
 McArther at the Missionary Baptist Church in Belzoni, Oklahoma.
 She was 18 and he was 22 years old when they married and their witnesses were R.W.
 Nelson & Ethel Nelson.
 Newton Hickman Hooser was Born on January 24, 1889 and died on September 13, 1956.

-Helen Amanda Hudson (pictured in center of the picture above) passed from this life on September 29, 1976 in Talihina, Latimer County, Oklahoma.
+Helen Amanda Hudson (pictured in center of the picture below) passed from this life on September 29, 1976 in Talihina, Latimer County, Oklahoma.
 She attended school at the Tuskahoma Female Academy and was a homemaker.

 She married Newton Hickman Hooser and their children were: Hickman Hudson Hooser (pictured below far right), Eugenia Melissa Hooser (not pictured), Ernestine Hunkapillar Hooser (Far Left), Ernest Hooser (Left of Hickman), R.D.
 Hooser (not pictured) and John Archie Hooser (Right of Ernestine).